AIMotionLab-SZTAKI/AIMotionLab-Virtual/README.md

 # 3D model of the test environment in the building

 ## Purpose
-Development of a simple display and model generator that can be used to add buildings and objects to the 3D scene.
-Currently the xml generator supports the following objects:
+Active simulator tool to simulate drones in the virtual 3D model of Sztaki 6th floor.
+The model currently supports the following objects:
   * Drones
+    * crazyflie (simulated and mocap)
+    * bumblebee (simulated; hooked simulated; mocap; (hooked mocap in the future))
   * Hospital
   * Post office
   * Sztaki landing zone